riccardo1980/py3-template-vscode/README.md

 Parameters meaning:
 - __project_slug__: base folder of your project
 - __package_name__: package name you are going to develop (this will set both folder name and import statement on tests)
-- __virtualenv_name__: your virtualenv interpreter
+- __virtualenv_name__: name of virtualenv that will be created in project root

 ## [Optional] Install ipython notebook support
-Activate yoyr virtualenv and issue the following command, with \<ENV\> as your virtual environment name:
+Activate your virtualenv and issue the following command, with \<ENV\> as your virtual environment name:
 ```bash
 source .venv/bin/activate
 pip install notebook